nandanrajesh/OpenLab/README.md

 ## 🔮 Future Improvements

-- 📱 Mobile app or web UI for door control and logs
+- Mobile app or web UI for door control and logs
-- ☁️ Cloud storage for access logs and face recognition
+- Cloud storage for access logs and face recognition
-- 🔋 Battery backup for power failure scenarios
+- Battery backup for power failure scenarios
-- 🤖 Deep Learning model (if offloaded to Pi 4 or Jetson Nano)
+- Deep Learning model (if offloaded to Pi 4 or Jetson Nano)
-- 🛡️ Anti-spoofing with liveness detection (e.g., blink or depth sensing)
+- 🛡Anti-spoofing with liveness detection (e.g., blink or depth sensing)

 ---